ology/techn.ology.net/blog/2022/01/07/git-status-over-a-repository-sandbox/index.markdown

     REPO: for my $repo (sort @repos) {
         ...

-If we choose to show a summary (with a "1" as the sole program argument), a "DIRTY" flag is printed with the time since the last commit.
+If we choose to show a summary (with a "1" as the first program argument), a "DIRTY" flag is printed with the time since the last commit.
 Here is the code for that:

     my $git = qx{ git diff --stat };
     print ' - DIRTY' if $git;